jakeknigge/jakeknigge.github.io/blog/_posts/2018-05-12-learning-theory-3.md

 ### The approach

-Because online learning generates a sequence of models rather than a single model, we have to pick a model to compare to the empirical risk minimizer.
+Because online learning generates a sequence of models rather than a single model, we have to pick a model to compare against the empirical risk minimizer.
 In particular, we'll choose the average model.
 Then we can use the online analysis machinery to provide a risk bound on that model.